grahamc/grahamc.github.com/_posts/2015-02-07-docker-isnt-so-bad.markdown

 ### Docker Hub

  - Multiple FROM operations doesn't really make sense.
 It is saying what FS to start with.
-Merging two would be â€¦ well, near impossible.
+Merging two would be .. well, near impossible.
 Multiple inheritance is hard enough in a programming language with an extremely limited set of possible collisions.
  - It is true you can update a tag on Dockerhub, `ubuntu:14.04` does change